MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-best-practices.md

 **Figure 2: Our ugly report example improved with layout edits**

 Power BI includes tools to help you align your visuals.
-In Power BI Desktop, with multiple visuals selected, you can use the **Align** and **Distribute** options on the **Visual Toolss** ribbon tab to match up the position of visuals.
+In Power BI Desktop, with multiple visuals selected, you can use the **Align** and **Distribute** options on the **Visual Tools** ribbon tab to match up the position of visuals.

 ![Align visuals in Power BI Desktop.](media/power-bi-visualization-best-practices/power-bi-visualization.png)